Updated November 21, 2023

-Difference Between Costs vs Expenses
+Difference Between Costs and Expenses

-Cost is an amount that has to be paid or spent to buy product or services.
-Cost can be specific, like, “What’s the cost of that motorbike?” or it can be a penalty, like “Consider the cost of missing any event.”
+Cost is an amount that has to be paid or spent to buy products or services.
+The cost can be specific, like, “What’s the cost of that motorbike?” or it can be a penalty, like “Consider the cost of missing an event.”
 Consider an example.
-Assume that Tata Motors Ltd. manufactures cars and needs to buy some new metal fabrication machines to form the outer body of the car.
+Tata Motors Ltd. manufactures cars and needs to buy new metal fabrication machines to form the car’s outer body.
 When the company buys the machines, the price Tata Motors pays or promises to pay a cost.

-Costs vs Expenses Infographics
+Costs vs. Expenses Infographics

-Below is the top 7 difference between Costs vs Expenses:
+Below is the top 7 difference between Costs vs. Expenses:

-Key Differences Costs vs Expenses
+Key Differences Between Costs vs Expenses

-|The Basis of Comparison Between Costs vs Expenses||Costs||Expenses|
+|The Basis of Comparison||Costs||Expenses|

-|Place in financial statement||Is a balance sheet item.||Is an income statement item.|
+|Place in financial statement||It is a balance sheet item.||It is an income statement item.|

-|Impact on profit margins||It does not directly affect profit margins of the company.||It directly affects profit margins of the company.|
+|Impact on profit margins||It does not directly affect the profit margins of the company.||It directly affects the profit margins of the company.|

-|Motive||Purchase/addition of an asset.||Payment necessary to generate revenue from these purchases/assets.|
+|Motive||Purchase/addition of an asset.||Payment is necessary to generate revenue from these purchases/assets.|

 |Impact on capital structure||It does impact capital structure if the asset is non-current.||There is no impact on a company’s capital structure.|

-|Impact on liquidity ratio||If current asset impact liquidity ratio.||There is no impact on liquidity ratio.|
+|Impact on liquidity ratio||If current assets impact liquidity ratio.||There is no impact on the liquidity ratio.|

-|Example||Fixed asset, prepaid rent, inventory etc.||Raw material, depreciation, labor cost etc.|
+|Example||Fixed asset, prepaid rent, inventory, etc.||Raw material, depreciation, labor cost, etc.|